How to Get Into Villanova: Acceptance Rate + Requirements

 4. What Is Villanova Known For?

-As the only Augustinian Catholic University in the country, Villanova is known for its emphasis on developing morally responsible individuals that contribute greatness to society.
+As the only Augustinian Catholic University in the country, Villanova is known for its emphasis on developing morally responsible individuals who contribute greatness to society.
 As an Augustinian Catholic school, it also focuses on values such as ethics, service, and community.

 Program-wise, Villanova is best known for its business and engineering schools, which have earned national recognition and provide highly specialized curriculums.